stackmagic/collectd-yoctopuce/README.md

 	pip install yoctopuce

-If the version in pip is still too old, install the python library as instructed by yoctopuce and add the `Sources` directory to your `PYTHONPATH`.
+Right now, the version in pip is still too old.
+Therefore the wrapper script will automatically pull the latest dev version from the yoctopuce github repo, add it to the `PYTHONPATH` and you're set to go.
+Just use the `wrapper.sh` script.

 Make sure the firmware on your yocto module(s) match the api version.
 You can upgrade the firmware using their VirtualHub software.
 More information and